Storage Modes in Active Directory

 - Login shell

-AD Bridge uses this information to control the user's access to Unix and Linux resources.
+AD Bridge uses this information to control the user's access to Unix and Linux resources by membership.

 Directory Integrated Mode

-If the container is created at the level of the root domain, it is known as a default cell.
-In this case, the Unix-specific data is stored directly in the AD user or group account.
+- Default Cell: Located at the root of the domain, the Linux/Unix specific data is stored directly in the AD user or group account.

-- To store information about a group or user, AD Bridge Enterprise creates a serviceConnectionPoint object and stores data in its keywords attribute.
-Both keywords and description are multi-valued attributes that can have multiple values while still allowing AD searches for specific values.
+- Named Cell: Located in an OU, AD Bridge creates a serviceConnectionPoint object and stores data in its keywords attribute.
+Both keywords and description are multi-valued attributes that can have multiple values, while still allowing AD searches for specific values.

 ID Range Mode